MichaelTrip/hugo-michaeltrip.nl/content/_index.md

 - json
 ---

-I am a Experienced SRE / Devops Engineer with a proven knowledge of Cloud native and Kubernetes, networking and Linux in General.
+I am a Experienced SRE / Devops Engineer with a proven knowledge of cloud native and Kubernetes and it's tooling, networking and Linux in general.

 If you have any questions regarding my site, don't hesitate to contact me.